Newry: Northern Ireland assembly

 Newry is part of the Assembly constituency of Newry and Armagh.
-In the 2017 elections, the following were elected to the Northern Ireland Assembly: Megan Fearon, Cathal Boylan, Conor Murphy (all members of Sinn Féin), Justin McNulty of the SDLP and William Irwin of the DUP.
+In the 2022 elections, the following were elected to the Northern Ireland Assembly: Liz Kimmins, Cathal Boylan, Conor Murphy (all members of Sinn Féin), Justin McNulty of the SDLP and William Irwin of the DUP.
+In 2025, Conor Murphy stood down from his position to be replaced by Aoife Finnegan.